Tech-Phantoms/Tech-Phantoms/CONTRIBUTING.md

 <br/>

-## How Can I Contribute?
+## 🤔 How Can I Contribute?

-### Reporting Bugs
+### 💣 Reporting Bugs

 This section guides you through submitting a bug report for Tech Phantoms.
-Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.
+Following these guidelines helps maintainers and the community understand your report :pencil: reproduce the behavior :computer: and find related reports :mag_right:

 **Before creating bug reports**, please check [this list](https://github.com/Tech-Phantoms/Tech-Phantoms/issues?q=is%3Aopen+is%3Aissue+label%3A%22type%3A+bug%22) to see if the problem has already been reported.
 If it has **and the issue is still open**, add a comment to the existing issue instead of opening a new one.
 Also adding a [reaction](https://github.blog/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/) can also help be indicating to our maintainers that a particular problem is affecting more than just the reporter.
 <br/>When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
 Fill out [the required template](https://github.com/Tech-Phantoms/Tech-Phantoms/issues/new?assignees=&labels=type%3A+bug&template=bug_report.yml&title=%5BBUG%5D), the information it asks for helps us resolve issues faster.

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.

-#### How Do I Submit A (Good) Bug Report?
+#### 💥 How Do I Submit A (Good) Bug Report?

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
 After you've determined what your bug is, create an issue and provide the following information by filling in [the template](https://github.com/Tech-Phantoms/Tech-Phantoms/issues/new?assignees=&labels=type%3A+bug&template=bug_report.yml&title=%5BBUG%5D).